 Education for Young People

-Epson International Scholarship Foundation Students Visit the Toyoshina Plant (Japan)
+Epson International Scholarship Foundation (Japan)

-Over the past several years, EPIL has been distributing notebooks to public schools that serve underprivileged children primarily in the states of Karnataka, in southwest India where EPIL is located, and in the western state of Maharashtra.
+Epson India Pvt.
+Ltd. (EPIL) believes in the importance of childhood education and has an assistance program that focuses on underprivileged children.
+Over the past several years, EPIL has been distributing books and notebooks to public schools that serve underprivileged children primarily in the states of Karnataka, in southwest India where EPIL is located, and in the western state of Maharashtra.
 The number of recipient schools has been increasing by the year.

 Epson Information Science Vocational School (Japan)